jgoerzen/docker-mythtv/README.md

 Ampache is exposed at path `/ampache` on the configured system.

+# Bugs

+mythbackend doesn't seem to properly write its PID to /var/run/mythtv, and therefore commands that try to kill it won't work.

 # Source

-This is prepared by John Goerzen <jgoerzen@complete.org> and the source can be found at https://github.com/jgoerzen/docker-ampache
+This is prepared by John Goerzen <jgoerzen@complete.org> and the source can be found at https://github.com/jgoerzen/docker-mythtv

 # Security Status

 The Debian operating system is configured to automatically apply security patches.
-Ampache, however, does not have such a feature, nor do most of the third-party PHP modules it integrates.
+MythTV, however, does not have such a feature.

-There is some security risk in making the installation directory writable by the web server process.
-This is restricted as much as possible in this image.
-A side-effect of that, however, is the disabling of the Ampache auto-update feature.
-If you wish to be able to use Ampache's built-in updates, you should `chown -R www-data:www-data /var/www/html/ampache`.

 # Tags

-These Docker tags are defined:

- - latest is built against the Ampache github master branch (which they recommend)
- - Other branches use the versioned tarballs
+Because this is built from the deb-multimedia.org sources, I cannot easily provide historical builds, since deb-multimedia itself does not.
+Threfore, only current deb-multimedia.org builds are available.

 # Copyright